tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 1.4.0 =
 * **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
+* Fixed an error which occurs when ip address is unknown.

 = 1.3.1 =
 * **New feature:** Added validation of trackback spam.